sonargraph/sonargraph-integration-access/README.md

 Releases are published on Maven central, so the easiest way to use the plugin is to add a dependency to it in your Maven pom.xml.
 See /src/test/xproject-metric-aggregation/pom.xml for an example.

 Since version 3.0 the functionality exists to generate a delta between two XML reports.
-More details can be found in the documentation of Sonargraph Architect at
+More details can be found in the Wiki and the documentation of Sonargraph Architect at
 <a href="http://eclipse.hello2morrow.com/doc/standalone/content/reporting_changes.html">http://eclipse.hello2morrow.com/doc/standalone/content/reporting_changes.html</a>.